-Neurodermatitis, also known as atopic dermatitis or atopic eczema, is a chronic inflammatory skin disease that typically occurs in bouts.
-This means that phases with relatively symptom-free skin alternate with acute inflammation.
-The acute bouts in particular can be very stressful for those affected.
+Neurodermatitis, also known as atopic dermatitis or atopic eczema, is a chronic inflammatory skin condition that typically occurs in flare-ups.
+This means that phases of relatively symptom-free skin alternate with acute inflammation.
+Acute flare-ups, in particular, can be very distressing for those affected.
 How do you recognize a neurodermatitis flare-up, what are the causes, and how can it be treated quickly?
 We have summarized the answers for you in this blog post:

 What is a neurodermatitis flare-up?

-A neurodermatitis flare-up is a phase in which the symptoms worsen significantly.
-Typical characteristics of an acute inflammatory stage are:
+A neurodermatitis flare-up is a phase in which symptoms significantly worsen.
+Typical characteristics of an acute inflammatory stage include:

 - intense skin redness and swelling